imirransom7/Anime-Recommendation-App/README.md

 ## About

-This application will be used to recommend anime to not just traditional and new anime watchers, but to those who have yet to get into it.
+This application will be used to recommend anime to not just traditional, but to those who have yet to get into it.
 The app will select anime you should watch depending on anime you may have watched previously, as well as anime you plan on watching.
 If you haven't wathced any anime, you can select genres you are interested in and a recommendation will be made on that.
-It can aslo make a recommendation movies and shows you have watched or liked that are not anime based on that movie or shows genre.
-You will be able to add anime to your favorites and anything in your favorites, other anime will be recommended to you based on those anime's genre.
+It can aslo make a recommendation movies and shows you have watched or liked that are not anime based on that movie or show's genre.
+You will be able to add anime to your favorites.

--Recommendarion on wether you wamt to watch movies, short anime, and or longer anime

--Will show the viusal analystical data for most popular anime

--Will have visual analytics on the top rated anime

--Favorites list and Save later list

--User profile to save your favorites and save later options
+Depending on the anime in your favorites, other anime will be recommended to you based on those anime's genre.
+The application will also show the visual analytical data for most popular anime, top rated anime, etc.

--The technologies I will be using are Python, Pandas, Flask, Tableau, HTML, CSS, SQLite, Spark
+-The technologies I will be using are:
+  - Python
+  - Pandas
+  - Flask
+  - Tableau
+  - HTML
+  - CSS
+  - SQLite
+  - Spark

 ## Datasets

-The dataset I will be using to help with my analysis is from kaggle, **Anime Dataset 2023**.
+The dataset I will be using to help with my analysis is from kaggle: *Anime Dataset 2023*: https://www.kaggle.com/datasets/dbdmobile/myanimelist-dataset/data , **Anime Dataset 2023**.
-I will use the csv files `anime-dataset-2023.csv` and `user-details-2023.csv` to look at analytical data for anime trends and see who is mainly interested in what
+I will use the csv files `anime-dataset-2023.csv` and `user-details-2023.csv` to look at analytical data for anime trends and see who is mainly interested in what.

 ### Content